 I’m also considering an upcoming trip to Japan with miles, so I also searched for this.
 As their award chart states, the price is listed at 32,500 miles each way.

 For those interested in Asia trips, you can earn the additional 5,000 miles (without even flying) by using the travel rewards card for everyday purchases.
-Or depending on your budget, you can also sign up for a card like the Chase Saphire Preferred and take advantage of their bonus and you can transfer Chase points to airline miles at a 1:1 ratio.

 New American Airlines routes from the US to Europe in 2019